ULIP returns comparable to mutual funds in long-term, says Edelweiss Tokio Life CIO Bismillah Chowdhary

 What about the cost; how do ULIPs compare with mutual funds?

 The newer generation of ULIPs not only offer low cost structures (including the insurance cover cost) but are directly comparable with Mutual Funds which make them more lucrative.
 The premiums are tax exempt and more importantly the maturity proceeds are tax free (provided the Sum Assured is 10 x premium) which provides an added advantage.
 Large chunk of ULIP funds have out-performed their benchmarks and have provided superior returns.
-After the recent regularity changes on cost, new age ULIPs have almost becomes comparable to mutual funds.
+After the recent regulatory changes on cost, new age ULIPs have almost becomes comparable to mutual funds.
 On a five-year basis, it implies that the term premium is virtually free.

 Are there any regulatory restrictions on ULIPs?